AISViz/transformer-gravity/README.md

 ## 1. Overview

 Maritime shipping traffic is a critical component of global trade, with significant implications for economic activities and environmental management.
-This project develops a novel physics-informed model, named ***TransformerGravity***, to forecast maritime shipping traffic between port regions worldwide.
+This project develops a novel physics-informed model named ***TransformerGravity***, to forecast worldwide maritime shipping traffic between port regions.
 Inspired by the gravity model for mobility studies, our approach incorporates various factors that influence the likelihood and impact of vessel activities, such as shipping flux density, distance between ports, international trade flow, and centrality measures of transportation hubs.

 Our model introduces transformers to the gravity model framework, enhancing the ability to capture both short- and long-term dependencies in maritime traffic data.
-This innovation enables us to achieve an 85.8% accuracy for forecasting the number of vessels flowing between key port areas, representing more than a 10% improvement over the *DeepGravity* model ([Simini et al., 2021](#R1)) with MLPs sturcture and 50% improvement over traditional machine learning models.
+This innovation enables us to achieve an 85.8% accuracy for forecasting the number of vessels flowing between key port areas, representing more than a 10% improvement over the *DeepGravity* model ([Simini et al., 2021](#R1)) with MLPs structure and 50% improvement over traditional machine learning models.

 In addition to its primary focus on shipping traffic flow prediction, the model's predicted information is also used as input for risk assessments related to the spread of non-indigenous species (NIS) through transportation networks.
 This application provides valuable insights for evaluating the capability of our solution in mitigating potential environmental impacts.

 <a id='analytical-pipeline'></a>
 ## 2. Analytical Pipeline

-The whole analytical pipeline include three primary sections: (1) shipping network analysis, (2) vessel traffic flow prediction, and (3) a case study with ballast water risk assessment (BWRA), as illustrated in *Figure 2*.
+The whole analytical pipeline includes three primary sections: (1) shipping network analysis, (2) vessel traffic flow prediction, and (3) a case study with ballast water risk assessment (BWRA), as illustrated in *Figure 2*.

 ![Graph Analysis Pipeline](images/link_pred_pipeline.png)